-- There are 62 pipeline sites with an accepted network connection offer, totalling 2,328 MW, with an average capacity of 38 MW.
-This is around seven times bigger than a typical baseline site. - Around half the pipeline capacity, totalling 1,135 MW, comes from 21 sites of 49 MW capacity or greater. - Analysis of historic solar farm development timescales, crosschecked against engagement with developers, suggests that solar farms typically take just a few months to attain planning permission.
+- There are 116 pipeline sites with an accepted network connection offer, totalling 3,305 MW, with an average capacity of 28.5 MW.
+This is over four times bigger than a typical baseline site. - Almost half the pipeline capacity, totalling 1,508 MW, comes from 27 very large sites of 49 MW capacity or greater. - Analysis of historic solar farm development timescales, crosschecked against engagement with developers, suggests that solar farms typically take just a few months to attain planning permission.
 After being granted planning permission, solar farms typically become operational in less than 12 months. - Every project in the pipeline was researched to ascertain the current planning status.
 This, alongside the length of time since the connection offer was accepted and the scale of the project, was used to determine when the project goes ahead in each scenario.
 This was supported by direct engagement with project developers. - The pipeline consists of projects across all stages of development, from imminent construction to not yet having entered the planning system:

-Under construction 4.6 MW across 1 site Granted planning permission 127 MW across 5 sites Planning application submitted 400 MW across 10 sites In pre-planning, with evidence of developments such as seeking a screening opinion from the local planning authority, or conducting a public consultation 607 MW across 14 sites No evidence found through desk research.
-These sites are assumed to mainly be in the early stages of pre-planning development 1,189 MW across 32 sites Rejected or withdrawn in planning, or abandoned by the developer No sites
+Granted planning permission 706 MW across 27 sites Planning application submitted 655 MW across 16 sites In pre-planning, with evidence of developments such as seeking a screening opinion from the local planning authority, or conducting a public consultation 709 MW across 17 sites No evidence found through desk research.
+These sites are assumed to mainly be in the early stages of pre-planning development 1,136 MW across 51 sites Rejected or withdrawn in planning, or abandoned by the developer 100 MW across 5 sites

-- Under Leading the Way, it is assumed that all pipeline sites are built out. - This results in projects with planning permission, in planning, or in advanced stages of pre-planning, connecting before 2028.
-This represents around two-thirds of the pipeline, totalling 1,541 MW. - Under Consumer Transformation, System Transformation and Steady Progression, only sites that have progressed to submission of a planning application, or have already attained planning permission, have been reflected directly in the modelling. - This is key to ensuring that the future energy scenarios for large-scale solar PV reflect not just current headroom on the distribution network, but also where solar developers may look to deploy capacity in the future. - Under Consumer Transformation and System Transformation, this results in 531 MW of new large-scale solar PV capacity being built between 2022 and 2028. - Under Steady Progression, this results in 361 MW of new large-scale solar PV capacity in this timeframe. - Most stakeholders felt that large-scale solar PV deployment would start picking up from 2025 onwards.
+- Under Leading the Way, it is assumed that all pipeline sites are built out, with the exception of sites that have been rejected in or withdrawn from in planning, or abandoned. - This results in projects with planning permission, in planning, or in advanced stages of pre-planning, connecting before 2028.
+This represents around two-thirds of the pipeline, totalling 2,073 MW. - Under Consumer Transformation, System Transformation and Steady Progression, only sites that have progressed to submission of a planning application, or have already attained planning permission, have been reflected directly in the modelling. - This is key to ensuring that the future energy scenarios for large-scale solar PV reflect not just current headroom on the distribution network, but also where solar developers may look to deploy capacity in the future. - Under Consumer Transformation and System Transformation, this results in 1,374 MW of new large-scale solar PV capacity being built between 2022 and 2028. - Under Steady Progression, this results in 773 MW of new large-scale solar PV capacity in this timeframe. - Most stakeholders felt that large-scale solar PV deployment would start picking up from 2025 onwards.
 However, a significant number felt that development could occur earlier, from 2023.
 This range of possible near-term outcomes is reflected in the scenarios.